 Ms. Lawrence coordinates and oversees the application development group.
 She is the project manager for all PI+ implementation, including product design, programming, troubleshooting, and testing, and works closely with research staff to develop and implement new research into the REMI model.
 She is also the project manager for new product development.

-Billy Leung holds a B.A. in Economics from the University of Massachusetts, Amherst and received his M.A. in regional economics and social development at the University of Massachusetts, Lowell.
-His master thesis was on the research and development of incorporating transportation and land use with Input/Output economic modeling.
+He holds a B.A. in Economics from the University of Massachusetts, Amherst and received his M.A. in Regional Economics and Social Development at the University of Massachusetts, Lowell.
+His master’s thesis was on the research and development of incorporating transportation and land use with Input/Output economic modeling.

 Mitcheline M. Mekal